Danver97/RedisBroker/README.md

 # RedisEventBroker
 A simple redis event broker implementation.

-This event broker is thought to be used in an event sourcing evironment.
+This event broker is thought to be used in an disributed evironment.
 It should be used as a module inside a microservice application.
 This means that to be effective and fault tolerant needs multiple instaces of the microservice application that it's using it.

 ### Advantages